Find The Saint

 Prayers

-St Vitalis, you risked your reputation and eventually your life by providing value and dignity to women who were prostitutes while imitiating Jesus in support of sinners helping them repent their ways.
-May we imitiate Jesus in our actions reaching out others who need Jesus most.
+You risked your reputation and eventually your life by providing value and dignity to women who were prostitutes while imitating Jesus in support of sinners helping them repent their ways.

 St Vitalis of Gaza, pray for us.
 Amen.